-The reason that flats are sold leasehold is so the repairing obligations for the structure of the building can be enforced.
-In contrast, positive freehold repairing obligations cannot be enforced.
-This is a problem with land law that has been unresolved for a very long time.
+The reason that flats are sold leasehold is so that the repairing obligations for the structure of the building can always be enforced between the current landlord and the current tenant.
+In contrast, positive freehold repairing obligations cannot be enforced against successor freehold owners.

+This is a problem with land law that has remained unresolved for a very long time.
 With leasehold property, the positive and negative obligations can always be enforced between the current landlord and the current tenant.

 Let's assume that there are two freehold flats, Steve has just bought the freehold of his first-floor flat and the roof, and John has just bought the downstairs freehold flat and the foundations.
 If John doesn't repair the roof and guttering, damp and flooding could ruin John's flat.
-However, because 'positive' freehold covenants are not enforceable against the other flat owner, John has no way of making Steve maintain the roof or gutters.
-Similarly, if a large crack formed in the ground floor flat, meaning that the first-floor flat became dangerous to live in, there would be nothing Steve could do to make John comply with his 'covenants' to maintain his flat.
+However, because 'positive' freehold covenants are not enforceable against the other flat owner, John has no legal way of making Steve maintain the roof or gutters.

+Similarly, if a large crack formed in the ground floor flat, meaning that the first-floor flat became dangerous to live in, there would be nothing Steve could do to make John comply with his positive freehold covenants to maintain his flat.